jordaaash/jquery.kern/README.md

 #### Why don't you [take it for a test drive](http://jsfiddle.net/jordansexton/8XhZk/2/) and see how it looks?

-By default, it looks at the content after applying `text-transform` and other styles, so your pairs for _AV_ display differently than _av_ without messing with your markup.
+~~By default~~ Optionally, it looks at the content after applying `text-transform`, `font-variant`, and other styles, so your pairs for _AV_ display differently than _av_ without messing with your markup.

+^ This behavior had to be changed to an option rather than the default because Firefox doesn't support node.outerText or any other way to determine actual text content after computed styles are applied.

-Changing this behavior, or any of the other settings, brings us to...
+Adjusting this behavior, or any of the other settings, brings us to...

 ## Options